 Supplemental Swiss health insurance

-Supplemental health insurance is an extra policy that you can take out while applying for health insurance in Switzerland.
-This insurance allows for more flexibility and care options, including for instance better accommodation while in hospital.
-This system of insurance is not mandatory but can bring greater benefits than basic insurance.
+Supplemental health insurance is an extra policy that you can take out as part of your health insurance in Switzerland.
+This insurance allows for more flexibility and care options, including, for instance, better accommodation while in hospital.
+This system of insurance is not mandatory but can include better benefits than basic insurance.

 Supplemental health insurance is a form of insurance that allows for better access and benefits while using healthcare in Switzerland.
 These policies are not mandatory but can be taken alongside your basic health insurance to “upgrade” your level of care.
 Supplemental insurance is paid on top of basic health insurance, typically to the same provider.